MoniMurray/shopping-list/README.md

 Searching for items on The Shopping List and filtering the list by category is an important feature in my design.
 When researching the way to use Django's filter method I Googled and found [this django filter package article](https://www.codechit.com/django-filter-search-form-guide/) which initially I thought would be very useful, until I realised that I could extend the filter method I was already using in my application to display the current logged in user's list.
 As as result the django filter package was installed but not subsequently used.

+Delete success message was not displaying to user.
+Tutor support helped me understand the Django DeleteView bug which can prevent messages from working correctly and directed me to [this SO message](https://stackoverflow.com/questions/48777015/djangos-successmessagemixin-not-working-with-deleteview/66622933#66622933) to help me resolve the issue.

 Acknowledgments